Exceptional Quartics are Ubiquitous: Higher Degree Family where the Quartics have no Subfields

 Clearly $P<0$ and $D<0$ for any $t$ but $\Delta<0$ only for $t\geq4$.
 This implies $g_4(x;t)$ has all its roots real for $t\geq4$.
 So the unit rank of the number field generated by the root of the polynomial is 3.

 Now we move on to prove the Galois group of $g_4(x;t)$ is $S_4$.
-We can easily compute the resolvent polynomial to be $R_3(x)=x^3-(t^2+3t+4)x-(2t^2+6t+9)$.
+Again we appeal to the criterion given in \cite{kappe}.
+In this case the resolvent polynomial is easily seen to be $R_3(x)=x^3-(t^2+3t+4)x-(2t^2+6t+9)$.
 Routine calculations show that this is irreducible.
-So according to the above theorem 2.2, the Galois group has to be either $S_4$ or $A_4$.\\
+So the Galois group has to be either $S_4$ or $A_4$.\\

 The polynomial $g_4(x)$ is easily checked to be irreducible mod 2, showing the existence of a 4-cycle in the Galois group.
 So the Galois group is $S_4$. \end{proof}